Do vegan guys have better erections?

 I’ve been thinking about erections a lot recently.
 Well, maybe a bit more than usual anyway.

 Health professionals generally talk about erections in degrees of hardness.
 There’s usually four categories – from soft to hard – Tofu, Peeled Banana, Banana, or Cucumber.
 An incredibly simple but effective system, it’s an easy way to visualise and articulate what’s going on with your body.

 Most of the time I’d describe myself as Banana, on a good day it would be Cucumber, on a bad day Tofu.
 The trouble with stepping up to the plate with anything less than a rock-hard Cucumber, particularly for queer guys, is that anal sex can get a bit awkward.
-‘You’re a bit of a swashbuckler!’ was how one of my ex-boyfriends described it, as we unsuccessfully tried to get down to business.
+‘You’re a bit of a swashbuckler!’ was how one guy put it, as we unsuccessfully tried to get down to business.